angrysharkstudio/Unity-Python-Build-Automation/TROUBLESHOOTING.md

 **Important**: Unity and Python handle the build output paths in a coordinated way:

 1. **Unity builds to**: `Builds/Platform/Version/` (e.g., `Builds/Windows/1.0.0/MyGame.exe`)
-2. **Python expects**: Unity output at the version folder
+2. **Python expects**: Unity output in the version folder
 3. **Python moves to**: Timestamped folder (e.g., `Builds/Windows/1.0.0_31-08-2025_14-30/MyGame.exe`)

 This approach ensures:
 - Unity uses simple, predictable paths
-- Python adds timestamps to prevent overwrites
+- Python adds timestamps to prevent overwriting
 - No synchronization issues between Unity and Python timestamps

 ## Common Build Failures

 ### 1. Build Output Not Found

-**Symptom**: Python script reports "build failed" even though Unity might have succeeded.
+**Symptom**: A Python script reports "build failed" even though Unity might have succeeded.

 **Solution**: We've updated `CommandLineBuild.cs` to include timestamps in the output paths to match what the Python script expects.
 Make sure to:
 1. Copy the updated `CommandLineBuild.cs` to your Unity project's `Assets/Scripts/Editor/` folder